Showing posts with label OLYMPIC HISTORY. Show all posts

 7820 Points

 April 28, 1963, at 30, Yang set a new world record with a point of 9,121 at Walnut, California to become the first man to score over 9000 points with then scaling system.
-In 1980s, the amendment to the scoring formula devalued the score to 8009 points, which also enabled him to officially become the first man to score over 8000 points in decathlon using the current scaling system.
+In 1980s, the amendment to the scoring formula devalued the score to 8009 points, which also enabled him to become the second man to score over 8000 points in decathlon using the current scaling system.
 A serious injury had prevented him to win gold medal at the 1964 Olympics in Tokyo, and he finished in fifth.
 He passed away in 2007.

 Below is the video of the greatest battle between two friends - Rafer Johnson VS C.K Yang;